 A moderate degree of liver dysfunction may be observed because of the deposition of light chains in the liver or other organs.

-An unusual case of light chain proximal tubulopathy (LCPT) without any usual sign of tubular cell dysfunction apart from mild proteinuria, but with a complete abolishment of tubular secretion of creatinine has been reported.[14]
+An unusual case of light-chain proximal tubulopathy (LCPT) without any usual sign of tubular cell dysfunction apart from mild proteinuria, but with a complete abolishment of tubular secretion of creatinine, has been reported.[18]

-Results may show lytic bone lesions, osteoporosis, or compression fracture(s) in patients with possible multiple myeloma.
+Skeletal surveys may show lytic bone lesions, osteoporosis, or compression fracture(s) in patients with possible multiple myeloma.

 Findings from bone marrow aspiration and biopsy can be used to assess plasma cell infiltration.